holgern/pytsrepr/doc/source/dev/how_to_release.rst

-Guidelines for new releases for pysapprox
+Guidelines for new releases for pytsrepr
 ===================================
 vX.X.X refers to the release number